drake-mer/flights/README.md

 content of the website pricing for 30 days in a little bit less than 30 minutes.

-I think that the throttling feature of scrapy is slowing down things on purpose, but it could be probably much more fast with the proper setting.
+The content of the scraping is in the `september_flights.json` file (approximately 3000 pricings)

-The work could be speed up also by parallelizing (for example, one could launch a thread/process for each route, having thus approximately 10 runners fetching the data).
+The work could be sped up also by parallelizing (for example, one could launch a thread/process for each travel route, having thus approximately 10 runners fetching the data).
+In case of a parallelization, the data store must then be accessed in a concurrent fashion (typically, we need a database).

 ```python
 import datetime